robinmonjo/website/content/resume.md

 **Lead Mobile Developer**

-- Served as the lead mobile developer, developing and maintaining the company’s mobile applications (iOS and Android).
+- Served as the lead mobile developer, responsible for developing and maintaining the company's mobile applications (iOS and Android).
 - Managed and mentored an apprentice for three years, guiding them in mobile development best practices and project management.